LauGD3/Dotfiles/README.md

 # Dotfiles
-My configuration of my desktop and tools y Arch Linux
+My configuration of my desktop and tools with Arch Linux